DavidBuchanan314/ROLL13/README.md

 # ROLL13

 ROLL13 is a pure python implementation of a TLS 1.3 client, hand-rolled from first principles, including all cryptographic operations.
-Specifically, it implements the `TLS_AES_128_GCM_SHA256` cipher suite.
+Specifically, it implements the `TLS_AES_128_GCM_SHA256` cipher suite, and secp256r1 (NIST P-256) for key exchange.

 ### Motivations